-Again, naira falls against dollar on I&E window
+Again, Naira falls against dollar on I&E window

-Naira weakened against the U.S dollar at the Investors & Exporters (I&E) window of the foreign exchange market on Tuesday, data posted on the FMDQ Security Exchange market where currencies are officially traded showed.
+Nigeria’s naira weakened for the second day against the U.S. dollar at the Investors & Exporters (I&E) window of the foreign exchange market on Monday, according to data from the FMDQ Security Exchange market where currencies are officially traded.

-The local unit closed at N401.00 at the Tuesday trading session, representing N2.50 or 0.63 per cent devaluation from N398.50 the rate at which it closed at the previous session on Monday.
+The domestic currency closed at N409.67 at the Monday trading session.
+This signifies a N5 or 1.24 per cent devaluation from N404.67 it closed at the previous session on Friday last week.

-The local unit depreciated against the greenback currency as turnover contracted further by 15.07 per cent, with $49.07million recorded as against the $57.78million posted on Friday.
+The currency depreciated against the greenback as turnover nosedived by 242.08 per cent, with $28.21 million recorded as against the $96.50 million posted on Friday.

-On the parallel market, data posted on abokiFX.com, the unofficial market in Lagos where naira is traded, showed the domestic currency (naira) still closed at N480 to a dollar.
-The same rate it traded since last week.
+However, naira remained stable on the parallel market, according to data posted on abokifx.com, the unofficial market that collates data in Lagos, where naira is traded.

+It showed the currency closed at N473 in Lagos, the same rate it exchanged with the dollar on Friday.

-This leaves a spread of N79.00 between the unofficial market and the I&E window exchange rates, which translates to a gap of 16.46 per cent .
+This leaves a spread of N63.33 between the unofficial market and the I&E window exchange rates, which translates to a gap of 15.46 per cent.

 Support PREMIUM TIMES' journalism of integrity and credibility